Fashion designer, Kaihoahoa pūeru

 You may need

-- a relevant tertiary qualification in fashion, fashion design or apparel and fashion technology
+- a relevant tertiary qualification in graphics and design studies

 - experience in similar work